blakegearin/django-test/README.md

 # Django Test

-Testing how to setup a Django project.
+Testing how to setup and run a simple Django project.

 ## Getting Started